 King Trần Thái Tông

-So it was that Dinh Bo Linh (aka King Đinh Tiên Hoàng) became the first emperor to unify Vietnam, making nearby Hoa Lu the capital of the new nation of Dai Co Viet in 968 AD.
+So it was that Dinh Bo Linh (aka King Đinh Tiên Hoàng) became the first emperor to unify Vietnam.
+As mentioned previously, Hoa Lu became the capital of the new nation of Dai Co Viet in 968 AD.
 Nearby Tam Coc slumbered away as an important farming community supporting the new capitol until the Trần dynasty.

 When King Trần Thái Tông (1218-1277) visited here to admire the gorgeous mountain landscapes, he decided it had perfect Feng Shui to settled into his monastic retirement.
 But those ancient Kings rarely abandoned their former lives and the good King Tran immediately began construction of Vũ Lâm “Palace” as both a residence and a stronghold against the newly emergent Mongol empire.

 Under his continued direction, King Trần Thái Tông also encouraged the exiles of the previous war to settle here.
 These battle weary troops built hamlets and expanded the road system while at the same time constructing temples.
-Many public buildings were constructed during this time and Van Lam fortifyed against the forays from the armies of Kublai Khan.
+Builders constructed many public buildings during this time, and the people of Van Lam fortified the area against the forays of Kublai Khan’s armies.
 So much for a quiet retirement!

 A Noble Retreat

 When peace returned, the stunning scenery of Tam Coc attracted many high officials.
-Tam Coc rapidly became an important meeting center for foreign dignitaries and formal court presentations but also a perfect place for mandarins and rulers to live while conducting day to day business in nearby Hoa Lu.
-It also became a center for resisteance against the Mongol Empire (1285), when King Trần Thái Tông’s son and grandson repulsed the Mongol – Yuan invasion using Tam Coc as the strategic center of operations.
+Tam Coc rapidly became an important meeting center for foreign dignitaries and formal court presentations.
+It was also a perfect place for mandarins and rulers to live while conducting day to day business in nearby Hoa Lu.
+During the Mongol Empire (1285), It also became a center for resistance.
+King Trần Thái Tông’s son and grandson eventually repulsed the Mongol – Yuan invasion using Tam Coc as the strategic center of operations.
 Interestingly, it played a similar role centuries later during World War 2 and the conflict with Japan.

 Tourism